Kevin-Aguirre/Learning-Repo/README.md

-##Projects
+## Projects

-This repository collects all of my projects.
+This repository contains random code I've written in the process of learning a new language, framework, or module.